 Your Data - Your Rights

 When you register with QWELL you give us some personal details.
 This information is stored securely on our servers and is anonymous and encrypted.
 We use this data to measure how to provide a needs led service.
+This includes working with researchers from universities who get ethical approval for their work.

 We are asked by the people who fund the service, to provide them with anonymous monthly case studies of our work.
 This is to see how well QWELL is supporting you.